Diegorro98/usbipd-win-wiki/Troubleshooting.md

 ## Running on Console

 The first thing to do is to stop the Windows service and try running on a console.
-From an Administrator prompt, run:
+From an Administrator command prompt, run:
 ```
 sc stop usbipd-win
 "C:\Program Files\dorssel\usbipd-win\UsbIpServer.exe" server
 ```
-or, using PowerShell,
+or, if you are using PowerShell,
 ```
 sc stop usbipd-win
 & 'C:\Program Files\dorssel\usbipd-win\UsbIpServer.exe' server